Sithous/AntiSpamBundle/README.md

 ```
 "sithous/antispam-bundle": "1.0.*@dev"
 ```
- After adding that to the composre file run composer to fetch the package into your vendors folder
+ After adding that run composer to fetch the package into your vendors folder
 ```
 php composer.phar update
 ```